 We fundamentally believe that students benefit from continued application over the course of the summer of the key skills of reading, writing, and critical thinking.
 We recognize that summer is a time for students to relax and have fun.
 With this in mind, we continually evaluate the amount and nature of the work we assign and ensure that the workload is manageable and valuable.
-For most students in grades 9-12, the required summer work consists of one ELA and one Social Studies-based work of fiction or non-fiction (from a choice list).
-There is no longer a required math packet of any kind for DHS students.
+Because of the school closure this year, we have expanded our offerings district-wide for all students going into the 2020-2021 school year.
+Please read here for detailed more information or see the full letter at the bottom of this page.

 Students enrolled in AP classes have a heavier summer workload.
 The AP test dates are set nationally to run in early May.
 Students in other regions of the country (Southeast, Midwest) typically begin the school year in early to mid-August.
 Thus, we want our students to have access to the full AP curricula.
 Work over the summer allows AP students to acquire and practice key foundational knowledge and skills.
 Please note that all AP students are notified of the increased expectations around summer work in advance of the course selection process that began in February.